hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 output transfer.
 It is not comparable to the full-graph PMU records.
 The current compiler Micro-MobileNet graph fuses Conv clamps and emits no LUT, while the native Micro-YOLO record uses its specialized raw-head class-sigmoid path.
-The relevant full-graph performance comparison therefore remains 443,524 compiler Micro-MobileNet cycles versus the 347,992 Micro-MobileNet and 388,146 Micro-YOLO records.
+The relevant matching full-graph performance comparison is therefore 393,750 compiler Micro-MobileNet cycles versus the documented 347,992-cycle record and the current 344,454-cycle native rerun.
+The 388,146-cycle Micro-YOLO comparison remains diagnostic because it is a different graph.

 Quantized YOLO SiLU is implemented as a graph-pattern fusion rather than as generic TFLite Mul.
 Before supported-operator checks, the TFLite optimiser